YuHsuanLu/yuhsuanlu/README.md

 ## Hi there, This is Yu-Hsuan (Ashley) Lu.
 Welcome to my GitHub!

 I am a M.S.
 CS student at University of Southern California.:v: I love learning software technology, and programming!
-I have around 2 years of software experience in agile environments. :woman_technologist: I'm looking for a 2023 Summer SWE internship during my graduate studies.
+I have 2+ years of software experience in agile environments. :woman_technologist: I'm looking for a 2023 Fall full-time SWE position.
 I'd be glad if there are any available SWE opportunities for me.
 I'm more than happy to connect!

 ---